Force over Distance: Chapter 43

 He had to turn.

 With a herculean, poorly controlled effort, he flipped over.
-And now, he could see it.
-Directly in his line of sight, a wounded Nakai had been dragging itself, slowly, quietly toward him.
-Its mangled chest left a wide streak of pale blue on the floor behind it.
+And now he could see it.
+A wounded Nakai, dragging itself toward him.
+Its mangled chest left a streak of pale blue on the floor behind it.

-Silently, it reached toward him with its long fingers—black eyes wide and depthless, its face contorted in pain or in anger.
+It reached for him with its long fingers—black eyes wide and depthless, its face contorted in pain or in anger.

 If it touched him—

-He wasn’t sure his mind would be able to take it.
+He wasn’t sure his mind could take it.
 Not a second time.
 Not after the chair.

-“Scott,” he breathed, but it was inaudible over the sound of the lieutenant’s firing.
+“Scott,” he breathed, inaudible over the plasma bolts roaring overhead.

-He could feel the thing pressing on his mind.
-The mental touch of its thoughts against his own was raw.
+He could feel the thing pressing at his mind.
+Raw.
 Painful.

 It reached for his temple.